 In fact, just don’t look back at all.

-For me, looking back is like peering into a witch’s cauldron.
-An old bony hand stirring the bubbling broth; disturbing the liquid until the memories and old thoughts, the rats’ tails and sheep’s eyes, bobble and turn on the surface – a renewed lease of life to haunt me all over again, a dead hand rising from the grave.
+For me, looking back at past achievements is like peering into a witch’s cauldron.
+An old bony hand stirring the bubbling broth, disturbing the liquid until the memories and old thoughts, the rats’ tails and sheep’s eyes, rise and turn on the surface – a renewed lease of life to haunt me all over again, a dead hand rising from the grave.
 A wooden spoon whips the gloop into a swirling mess, like when I’m watching a TV show and one of the actors reminds me of a former factory supervisor.
 A faint noise carries through the air, an almost inaudible squeaking of leather as a black-gloved finger applies pressure to a trigger – Crow the assassin on a grassy knoll.

 I peer deeper into the cauldron…